 John H. Starks Jr is Assistant Professor of Classics at Binghamton University.
 The syllabus for his Latin course De vitis mulierum Romanarum requires as course texts both Worlds of Roman Women: A Latin Reader (Focus, 2005) and Online Companion.

-website, as well as for the design of templates for the text-commentaries and
+website, as well as the templates for World text-commentaries and the Instruction pages.

 Jillian DeFour, Director of